 - Whip up the chai spice buttercream.
 Remember when I said rainbow chip frosting is the best frosting in the world?
 Lies.
 This richly flavored vanilla buttercream is spiced with our homemade chai spice mix.
 It’s unbelievable how much flavor dry spices can add to frosting.

 - Decorate the chai latte cupcakes.
 This chai spice buttercream, in all its creamy, silky-smooth glory, sits at the top of the frosting world.
 I used the Wilton 8B piping tip (which I love) for this recipe.
 (Remember my white chocolate strawberry cupcakes and lemon buttercream photos?)
 You simply start in the center of the cupcake and swirl upward.
-You can watch me use it in this frosting tutorial video (1:09 mark).
+You can watch me use it in the frosting tutorial video in my piping tips post (1:09 mark).

 - Garnish cupcakes.
 A cinnamon stick and a sprinkle of sugar/leftover chai spice mix adds a rustic chic garnish to our chai latte cupcakes.